 One must be sure as to why one meditates at all.
 Most of the difficulties in meditation arise due to aimless practice.
 There is practice, but it is aimless; it has no purpose.
-If you ask anyone why they do it, they give vague answers like peace of mind, and health, and all sorts of incorrect replies.
+If you ask anyone why they do it, they give vague answers such as for peace of mind, and health, and all sorts of incorrect replies.
 In yoga, meditation is not done for peace of mind.
 I have been saying that people generally have peace of mind.
 Who does not have peace of mind?
-Everybody is well-off, so why you are saying, “I want peace of mind by yoga”?
-It is not peace of mind; it is a spiritual enhancement of personality that you are aiming at.
+Everybody is well off, so why you are saying you want peace of mind by yoga?
+It is not peace of mind that you want; it is a spiritual enhancement of personality that you are aiming at.

 What is meditation?
-It is consciousness directed in concentration on consciousness.
+It is Consciousness directed in concentration on Consciousness.
 Who is meditating?
 You are meditating.
 John is meditating.
 Who is John?
 Somebody is sitting in front of me, this body.
 Is it John?
 No. Deep analysis has been made by ancient masters as to who this John is.
 When you are fast asleep, you are not aware of the body, but you are still existing.
 Therefore, John is existing even without the consciousness of the body.
 In what form were you existing in deep sleep?
 Not as Mr. So-and-so.
 You did not know whether you are a male or a female; you did not know that you are a human being.
 You were simply unconscious of all these externalities which you thought are connected with you.
 You were there as Pure Awareness only.
 “I slept well,” you say afterwards.
 Who says, “I slept well”?
 The body cannot say that.
 The mind was also not operating.
 So who is saying, “I slept well”?
-That consciousness which was reposing in itself, not being aware of what is happening, is saying, “I slept well”.
+That consciousness which was reposing in itself, not being aware of what is happening, is saying, “I slept well.”

-This is consciousness.
-You are meditating on consciousness.
+This is Consciousness.
+You are meditating on Consciousness.
 Now you have found out who you are.
-You are consciousness.
+You are Consciousness.
 Therefore, who is meditating on what?
-Consciousness is meditating on consciousness.
-Where is consciousness?
+Consciousness is meditating on Consciousness.
+Where is Consciousness?
 I have told you that it is not only in one place, it is everywhere.
 So who is meditating on what?
-Universal consciousness is meditating on Universal consciousness.
+Universal Consciousness is meditating on universal Consciousness.
 Why are you meditating?
 What is the purpose?
-The purpose is that you may become Universal existence.
+The purpose is that you may become universal Existence.
 And what happens?
 You will be deathless, immortal.
 This is the aim of life.
 So here is yoga for you, briefly.

 Energy is in the whole cosmos.
 The whole universe is energy only.
 So when one speaks of rousing the energy, what energy is one thinking of rousing?
-Now, when it is everywhere—if the universal energy is everywhere—where is the need for rousing it?
+Now, if the universal energy is everywhere, where is the need for rousing it?
 It is everywhere.
 It means that though it is everywhere, in a human individual it is locked up in a physical location.
 It is not everywhere as far as the physical consciousness is concerned.
 It is everywhere theoretically, metaphysically, spiritually, absolutely.
 Yes, it is so; correct.
 But the mind of the human being cannot think like that.
 It cannot imagine that a thing is everywhere.
 Nobody thinks like that.
 They think it is only somewhere.
-If the energy of the human personality is identical with the Universal force, then it will virtually mean that a person is everywhere.
+If the energy of the human personality is identical with the universal force, then it will virtually mean that a person is everywhere.
 This consequence follows.
-As energy is everywhere, it is also in one's own person; and as a person is made up of this energy, it will follow that every person is everywhere.
+As energy is everywhere, it is also in one's own person; and as a person is made up of this energy, it follows that every person is everywhere.
 Ultimately, it is the truth.
 Everybody is everywhere.
-That is the final truth; but the consciousness of the human individual is locked up in its intense attachment to this bodily limitation, and it can think only through this body.
+That is the final truth.
+But the consciousness of the human individual is locked up in its intense attachment to this bodily limitation, and it can think only through this body.
 A human mind can think only through the body.
 It cannot think through the Universal Being.
 It is not possible.

 I am slowly leading you to the point of kundalini.
 As the whole energy is locked up in this bodily personality by a concentration of energy at a point of space and time, what has happened is, there is agony of consciousness.
 It is something like the fall of man from God, as is said in the language of the Bible.
 To fall from God is agony, great sorrow.
-So the consciousness, Universal that it is, has fallen headlong, upside down, as it were, into this earthly condition of physical personality.
-Consequently there is agony, sorrow; and one cannot exist in this condition for a long time.
+So Consciousness, universal that it is, has fallen headlong, upside down, as it were, into this earthly condition of the physical personality.
+Consequently, there is agony, sorrow, and one cannot exist in this condition for a long time.
 It is like living in hell.
 It is suffering.
 So, it tries to create a situation of removing this agony while still living in this finitude of the body.
 There is a line in Milton's Paradise Lost which says that Lucifer fell down into hell.
-Every human being is a Lucifer, because he has fallen from the Kingdom of Heaven.
-And Lucifer in hell says, “It is better to rule in hell than serve in heaven.”
-It is the story of every man.
+Every human being is a Lucifer because he has fallen from the Kingdom of Heaven.
+And in hell Lucifer says, “It is better to rule in hell than serve in heaven.”
+This is the story of every man.

 Now we are thinking—this bodily personality, the consciousness locked up in the body—is saying, “I am in hell, but let me create a heaven.”
 How does it create a heaven?
 It manifests sense organs.
 The five sense organs are there.
-Seeing and contacting something by sight, hearing and contacting by sound, smelling by odor, touching by skin, tasting by tongue—these are the sensations this consciousness manufactures by intense thinking of the necessity to remove this finitude consciousness, because if it is always conscious that it is finite, it is like hell.
-It is not possible.
+Seeing and contacting something by sight, hearing and contacting by sound, smelling an odour by the nose, touching by the skin, tasting by the tongue—these are the sensations this consciousness manufactures by intense thinking of the necessity to remove this finitude consciousness, because if it is always conscious that it is finite, it is like hell.

 Then, what is the method?
 The method is to prevent the senses from going outward, from not thinking something that is outside.
 We started by saying energy is everywhere.
 If it is everywhere, it is not outside.
 This is a very subtle point.
 You cannot say anything in the world is outside, because outsideness is different from being everywhere.
 Do you understand the point?
 Thus, the Ultimate Reality is that which is everywhere.
 Therefore, the consciousness of the fact of something being outside should be stopped, withdrawn.
 This is what is called sense control.
 It is called by various names, such as brahmacharya, ethical discipline, morality, goodness, and charitableness.
 Many names are given, which all finally mean the method of sense control.
 What is sense control?
 It is the withdrawal of the consciousness from contemplating anything outside.

 Now I am touching the point of kundalini.
 This energy is located under certain pressure points in the body, and you feel different sensations in different parts of the body.
-If I touch your nose, you will feel something; if I touch your ears, you will feel another thing; if I tickle your arms, you feel a third thing; if I tickle the stomach, something else, and so on.
+If I touch your nose, you will feel something; if I touch your ears, you will feel another thing; if I tickle your arms, you feel a third thing; if I tickle your stomach, something else, and so on.
 The different parts of the body generate different sensations.
 In this gross human personality, energy has descended to the lowest physical level.
 The hatha yogins or the kundalini yogins say it is in the lowest level, the muladhara.

 The experience will be exactly as I told you just now.
-You will gradually feel united with cosmical levels, stage by stage.
+You will gradually feel united with the cosmical levels, stage by stage.
 In the beginning, it will be a little circle, then it will become a wider circle—they are like concentric circles—until you reach the final circle, in which all the lower circles are included, so that the circle here includes all the lower.
 This is briefly the soul of the subject.